readthedocs/readthedocs.org/docs/development/design/organizations.rst

 What features of organizations are we going to support?
 -------------------------------------------------------

-We have this features present in the commercial site:
+We have the following features in the commercial site that we don't have on the community site:

 - Owners
 - Teams